zeinabkassem27/Submissions/Exercises/html-css-git-exercises/readme.md

 ## When you have completed all exercises

 When you reach the final exercise, you'll be asked to submit a pull request.
-When you've finished that task, post in your Slack channel to let the mentors know that you have finished.
+When you've finished that task, post in your Discord channel to let the mentors know that you have finished.